surveyjs/survey-pdf/docs/api-reference/drawcanvas.md

 title: DrawCanvas
 product: PDF Generator
 api-type: class
-description: An object that describes a drawing area and enables you to draw an image or a piece of text within the area.
+description: An object that describes a drawing area and enables you to draw an image or a text fragment within the area.
 source: https://surveyjs.io/pdf-generator/documentation/api-reference/drawcanvas
 ---

 # `DrawCanvas`

-An object that describes a drawing area and enables you to draw an image or a piece of text within the area.
+An object that describes a drawing area and enables you to draw an image or a text fragment within the area.
 You can access this object within functions that handle `SurveyPDF`'s [`onRenderHeader`](https://surveyjs.io/pdf-generator/documentation/api-reference/surveypdf#onRenderHeader) and [`onRenderFooter`](https://surveyjs.io/pdf-generator/documentation/api-reference/surveypdf#onRenderFooter) events.

 [View Demo](https://surveyjs.io/pdf-generator/examples/customize-header-and-footer-of-pdf-form/ (linkStyle))